jeremy273/Rad-Annatar/README.md

 # Fluoroscopy Annotating Tool

 ## Project Overview
-This project aims to build a Python-based backend for an AI-powered annotation tool designed to help interventional radiologists label segmented blood vessels from fluoroscopic images.
-The goal is to create structured  datasets that can be used to train machine learning models for clinical applications.
-The long-term aim is to publish this tool and its datasets as open-source resources for the radiology community via RSNA's Data Resources.
+This project aims to build a Python-based backend for an AI-powered annotation tool designed to help with labeling segmented blood vessels from fluoroscopic images.
+This purpose of this tool is to help facilitate the creation a structured dataset that can be used to as training sets for more sophisticated AI tools for clinical applications.
+The goal is to create a tool and the data which are to be made available as open-source resources for the radiology community via RSNA's Data Resources.

 ### Key Features

-- DICOM Image Handling & Anonymization: Utilizes pydicom to load, process, and anonymize DICOM images in compliance with HIPAA standards.
+- DICOM Image Handling & Anonymization: Utilizes pydicom to load, process, and anonymize DICOM images.

 - Vessel Segmentation: Leverages a modified version of the TotalSegmentator, based on the nnU-Net architecture, to adapt from 3D to 2D fluoroscopic segmentation using contrast density and branching patterns.

-- Metadata Extraction: Extracts crucial metadata (e.g., C-arm position, beam angle, Table X, Y, Z coordinates) for tracking the image intensifier's position in 3D space relative to the patient.
+- Metadata Extraction: Extract other dicom data (e.g., C-arm position, beam angle, Table X, Y, Z coordinates) to compare image pattern to position in space

-- Region of Interest (ROI) Identification: Isolates individual anatomical structures (vessels) for annotation by using pixel shading and vessel morphology features.
+- Region of Interest (ROI) Identification: Isolates individual anatomic structures for annotation by analyzing the pixel shading in the image and the morphologic features of vessels.

 - Transfer Learning Integration: Continuously improves the model through a transfer learning approach that involves manual annotation, retraining, and iterative refinement.

-- Modular Design: Python backend designed for easy integration with future front-end development in JavaScript/HTML and visualization tools like 3D Slicer.
+- Design: Built on python for easy integration with existing tools.

 ## Project Significance

-This tool addresses a critical gap in the field of interventional radiology by providing:
+This tool addresses a critical gap in the field by providing:

-1. A data annotating tool to provide the first open-source dataset of annotated fluoroscopic images with the intention of contributing to Data Resources section https://pubs.rsna.org/journal/ai
+1. An effective data annotating tool
-2. A user-friendly interface for radiologists to create and refine annotations.
+4. A user-friendly interface to create and refine annotations.
-3. A platform for continuous improvement of vessel segmentation algorithms through expert input.
+5. A platform for improvement of the tool with more utilization.

 ## Technical Stack

 - Backend: Python with Flask
 - Frontend: HTML, CSS, JavaScript
-- Image Processing: PyDicom, NumPy, SciPy
-- Machine Learning: Adapted TotalSegmentator (nnU-Net architecture)
+- Image Processing: PyDicom, NumPy, SciPy, TotalSegmentator (nnU-Net architecture)
-- Database: SQLite (current), with plans for more robust solutions

 ## Installation and Setup

-(Include steps for setting up the development environment, installing dependencies, and running the application locally)
+Pending

 ## Usage

-(Provide instructions on how to use the tool, including uploading DICOM files, performing segmentation, making annotations, and saving results)
+Pending

 ## Project Structure

+Pending

 ## Roadmap